 Here's the recording of a 47 minute webinar on how to sell on the phone.
 If you've read most of our articles here about cold calling, this is a good way of tying it all together and consuming the information in a different way to deepen your learnings.

-Are you sending out cold emails and track the email opens (using a sales tool like Close.io for example)?
+Are you sending out cold emails and tracking the email opens (using sales software like Close.io for example)?
 It's a great strategy to then follow up with adding your warm leads into a cold calling campaign (of those prospects who opened the email.
 But don't make the mistake most sales reps make when doing these calls.

 If you cold call a prospect and they want to know the price, how do you respond?
 Most sales reps know that they shouldn't just give out the price, but just telling the prospect "no" can be too confrontative.
 Here's how to handle this scenario effectively.

 If you’re doing cold calls the way most sales reps do it, you’re already losing out with the first words coming out of your mouth.
 Be sure you're not prematurely dooming your cold call to failure by jumping in too fast, not speaking clearly enough, or by not giving your prospect enough time to process what's happening.

 You win or lose the deal before you even pick up the phone and dial; it’s your state of mind that determines the outcome of your cold calling efforts, more than anything else.
 I have three questions that I ask myself before every crucial sales call: Why?
 What?
 How?